Probe for bound states of SU(3) fermions and colour deconfinement: Supplementary Material

 \subsection{Symmetric vs asymmetric trions}

 In this section, we investigate all the different ways that a trion can be formed by playing with the different interactions between the colours. \\

 The first path to form a trion is displayed in Fig.~\ref{fig:m2} and it is achieved by using symmetric interactions, \textit{i.e.} equal interactions between the colours.
-Starting from a system with zero interactions --Fig.~\ref{fig:m1} (\textbf{a}), the persistent current fractionalizes with increasing interaction and experiences a periodicity change from $\phi_{0}$ to $\phi_{0}/N$ upon formation of the trion --Fig.~\ref{fig:m2} (\textbf{c}). \\
+Starting from a system with zero interactions like the one depicted in Fig.~\ref{fig:m1} (\textbf{a}), the persistent current fractionalizes with increasing interaction and experiences a periodicity change from $\phi_{0}$ to $\phi_{0}/N$ upon formation of the trion --Fig.~\ref{fig:m2} (\textbf{c}). \\

 Another way to form a trion is by having an intermediate step and forming the other bound state of SU(3) fermions, which is a CSF.
 This path requires breaking the SU(3) symmetry by having an interaction between two colours, $|U_{AC}|$ in the case considered, being much larger than the ones between the other colours $|U_{AB}|$ and $|U_{BC}|$.
 As one increases the interaction $|U_{AC}|$, one can see the formation of the two-body bound state through the fractionalization of the persistent current --Fig.~\ref{fig:m3} (\textbf{a}) to (\textbf{c}).
 Then, increasing the interactions $|U_{AB}|$ and $|U_{BC}|$ to match $|U_{AC}|$, causes further fractionalization and the persistent current obtains a reduced period of $\phi_{0}/N$. \\